wp-plugins/privilege-widget/readme.txt

 == Installation ==

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' area in WordPress
 1. Go to Appearance > Widgets
 1. Add a widget to a sidebar.
 1. Edit the widget accordingly.
 First select whether you'd like to display the item to all logged in users, all logged out users, Admin Users or All Users (Default).